teracyhq/dev/docs/getting_started.rst

 - If you're using a Linux (Ubuntu) machine, :ref:`click here to jump to Linux (Ubuntu) installation <manual-installation-on-linux-ubuntu>`.

-- If you're using a Windows machine,
-  :ref:`click here to jump to Windows installation <manual-installation-on-windows>`.
+- If you're using a Windows machine, [click here to jump to Windows manual installation](#manual-installation-on-windows)`.

 Automatic Installation on macOS